-I approach courses in rhetorical studies as education for citizenship, encouraging students to develop the communication skills and ethical commitments necessary for engaged citizenship.
-I ensure my classrooms are inclusive environments but also ones where we can discuss controversial issues, an approach I help promote across campus.
-Last year, I helped students facilitate a public forum for addressing sexual violence, and in the year prior, I worked with another student to to host a forum about educational spaces and Black students.
+I approach courses in rhetorical studies as education for civic life, encouraging students to develop the communication skills and ethical commitments necessary for engaged citizenship.
+I ensure my classrooms are inclusive environments that allow for the discussion of controversial issues, an approach I help promote across campus.
+I have helped students facilitate public forums on a number of topics including campus free speech and sexual assault.
 Based on my experience with these projects, I designed and won university approval for a new undergraduate course at Penn State, CAS 315: Debate and Civic Life (see syllabus), which I taught for the first time during the Fall 2016 semester.
-Lastly, I have a passion for helping develop ways to teaching public speaking in a digital age.
-To this end, I authored a white paper with J. Michael Hogan on “The Future of the Basic Course in Communication,” based on a event hosted by the Eastern Communication Association and the Center for Democratic Deliberation at Penn State, and it has been widely distributed to communication teachers around the country.
+Lastly, I have a passion for helping develop ways to teach public speaking in a digital age.
+To this end, I authored a white paper with J. Michael Hogan on “The Future of the Basic Course in Communication,” based on a event hosted by the Eastern Communication Association and the Center for Democratic Deliberation at Penn State, which speaks to these goals.